emc211/optane-kdb-report/README.md

 chmod 777 /mnt/pmem1
 ```

-#### Numa settings<!-- omit in toc -->
+#### NUMA settings<!-- omit in toc -->

-The standard [recommendation](https://code.kx.com/q/kb/linux-production/) when using numa is to set --interleave=all ` numactl --interleave=all q ` but found slightly better performance in aligning the numa nodes with the persistent memory namespaces `numactl -N 0 -m 0  q -q -m /mnt/pmem0/` and `numactl -N 1 -m 1  q -q -m /mnt/pmem1/`
+The standard [recommendation](https://code.kx.com/q/kb/linux-production/) when using NUMA is to set --interleave=all ` numactl --interleave=all q ` but found slightly better performance in aligning the NUMA nodes with the persistent memory namespaces `numactl -N 0 -m 0  q -q -m /mnt/pmem0/` and `numactl -N 1 -m 1  q -q -m /mnt/pmem1/`

 ### Testing Framework Architecture<!-- omit in toc -->